Franculino/microBlooM/README.md

 - [`testcase_inverse_problem.py`](https://github.com/Franculino/microBlooM/blob/main/testcases/testcase_inverse_problem.py): an inverse model approach for estimating vascular parameters such as diameters and transmissibilities of microvascular networks based on given flow rates and velocities in selected vessels.
 - [`testcase_bc_tuning.py`](https://github.com/Franculino/microBlooM/blob/main/testcases/testcase_bc_tuning.py): an inverse model approach for estimating network boundary conditions based on given flow rates and velocities in selected vessels.

-Please find a more detailed description for each test case in the corresponding testcases file.
+Please find a more detailed description for each test case in the corresponding test cases file.

 **NOTE: all parameters are in S.I. units**